Saha1leok/Backend1/README.md

 - This project is intended for learning and simple demos — consider adding validation, error handling, and a real database for production use.

 ---

-If you want, I can:
-- Commit this README.md to your repository,
-- Add an example `server.js` with comments and route implementations,
-- Add an `npm start` script to `package.json`.